 Is There a Deadline for Filing Wrongful Death Claims Related to the Camp Fire?

 The Statute of Limitations for wrongful death claims in California is typically two years from the date of death.
 It may be difficult to determine the exact date of death for victims of the Butte County fires.
 In addition, while PG&E appears to be the current defendant in the Camp Fire claims, a claim involving a government entity has a short 180-day deadline to file a claim.
-Therefore, we encourage family members to contact our office as soon as possible to discuss the necessary steps to protect their legal rights to file a Camp Fire wrongful death lawsuit.
+Therefore, we encourage family members to contact our office as soon as possible to discuss the necessary steps to protect their legal rights to file Camp Fire wrongful death claims.

 - Medical expenses from the date of injury until death